ryantd42/NY-Legislative-Git/2023/A6504A-2023/bill.md

   ___________

- Introduced  by M. of A. STERN, K. BROWN -- read once and referred to the Committee on Health
+ Introduced  by M. of A. STERN, K. BROWN -- read once and referred to the Committee on Health -- committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the public health law, in relation to requiring each certificate of death to also be filed with  each  board  of  elections within the state

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section  4140  of the public health law, subdivision 1 as amended by chapter 352 of the laws of 2013 and subdivision 3 as  amended by chapter 476 of the laws of 2002, is amended to read as follows:
+Subdivision 3 of section 4140 of the public health law,  as amended  by  chapter  476  of  the  laws  of 2002, is amended to read as
-  § 4140.
-Deaths; registration.
-1. The death of each person who has died in  this state shall be registered immediately and not later than seven- ty-two hours after death or the finding of a dead human body, by  filing with  the  registrar  of the district in which the death occurred or the body was found a certificate of such death, in a manner  and  format  as prescribed  by  the commissioner, which shall include through electronic means in accordance with section forty-one hundred forty-eight  of  this title.
-  2. WHEN A REGISTRAR FILES A CERTIFICATE OF DEATH UNDER SUBDIVISION ONE OF  THIS  SECTION, SUCH REGISTRAR SHALL ALSO FILE A CERTIFICATE OF DEATH WITH EACH BOARD OF ELECTIONS WITHIN THE STATE IN A MANNER PRESCRIBED  BY SUCH BOARD OF ELECTIONS.
-  3. If the certificate of death is properly executed and complete, the registrar of the district in which the death occurred shall then issue a burial or removal permit to the funeral director or undertaker.
-In  case the  death  occurred  from a disease which is designated in the sanitary code as a communicable disease, no  permit  for  the  removal  or  other disposition  of  the  body shall be issued by the registrar, except to a funeral  director  or  undertaker  licensed  in  accordance  with  the provisions  of  this chapter, under such conditions as may be prescribed in the sanitary code.
+ follows:
+  3. The commissioner and the department of health of the  city  of  New York  shall  deliver  to the state board of elections, at least monthly, records in a format as mutually determined  by  both  agencies,  of  the names  of  all  persons  of  voting age for whom death certificates were issued.
+Such records shall be arranged by county of residence and  shall include  the name, residence address and birth date of each such person, AND BE CONVEYED THEREWITH TO EACH BOARD OF ELECTIONS WITHIN THE STATE IN A MANNER PRESCRIBED BY THE STATE BOARD OF ELECTIONS.
+  § 2.
+This act shall take effect on the sixtieth  day  after  it  shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06711-01-3
- A. 6504  2

-  [3.]
-4. The commissioner and the department of health of the  city  of New  York shall deliver to the state board of elections, at least month- ly, records in a format as mutually determined by both agencies, of  the names  of  all  persons  of  voting age for whom death certificates were issued.
-Such records shall be arranged by county of residence and shall include the name, residence address and birth date of each such person.
-  § 2.
-This act shall take effect on the thirtieth day  after  it  shall have become a law.
+  LBD06711-03-3